Skip to Content

 Coesite and Stishovite

-At very high pressures (more than 20 kbar) quartz transforms into coesite and, at still higher pressures, stishovite.
+At very high pressures (more than 20 kbar), quartz transforms into coesite and, at still higher pressures, stishovite.
 Such phases have been observed in impact craters.

 FAQ about Quartz Varieties

-Still, have more questions about quartz?
-Below you will find frequently asked questions that have not yet been answered:
+Still have more questions about quartz?
+Below, you will find frequently asked questions that have not yet been answered:

 Does chalcedony is also quartz?
 It looks different.

 Chalcedony is a cryptocrystalline variety of quartz.
-It forms from a colloidal watery solution of silica which is not visible under a microscope.
+It forms from a colloidal watery solution of silica, which is not visible under a microscope.

 Is Herkimer diamond quartz?
-Maybe, it was in the past?
+Maybe it was in the past?

 Herkimer diamond is a misleading name also.
 It’s more correct to call such quartz a Herkimer’s style quartz to avoid any misunderstanding.
 The only feature that is similar to diamond is a form of quartz crystal.
-The composition, structure, and formation process are absolutely different.
+The composition, structure, and formation process are different.

 If quartz is so widespread, can it be safe to buy quartz anywhere?